walidAbbassi/modern_cpp/README.md

 ## Overview
 Many of these descriptions and examples come from various resources (see [Acknowledgements](#acknowledgements) section), summarized in my own words.

-Also, there are now dedicated readme pages for each major C++ version.
+Also, there are now example project visual studio 2017

 C++11 includes the following new language features:
 - [move semantics](#move-semantics)